-Grilled scallions are incredibly delicious and the perfect summer side dish.
-It’s so easy to add a handful to the grill while the main course is cooking, and they only take a couple of minutes!
+Grilled Green Onions, also called Scallions, are incredibly delicious and the perfect summer side dish.
+It’s so easy to add a handful to the grill while the main course is cooking.
+They only take a couple of minutes and will brighten up any plate.
+I loved grilled green onionss!

-If you’re lucky enough to get garden scallions, even better!
+If you’re lucky enough to get green onions from your garden, or the Farmers Market, even better!

 I live ten minutes walking or two minutes driving, from the house I grew up in where my parents have a beautiful vegetable garden.